aurelio-amerio/techytok/_posts/2019-05-04-docker-build-from-github.md

 You have learned how to build a Docker image from a Github repository.
 You may now have multiple folders with different Dockerfiles and have several tags in you repository corresponding to that images.

-Thank you for following this tutorial and I hope it has been useful.
+If you liked this guide and you would like to receive further updates on what is being published on this website, I encourage you to subscribe to the [**newsletter**]( https://techytok.com/newsletter/ )!
+If you have any **question** or **suggestion**, please post them in the **discussion below**!

-Stay tuned for further updates and guide, here at TechyTok!
+Thank you for reading this guide and see you soon on TechyTok!